Work placement opportunities for pupils

 - developing recruitment channels through links with schools and through informally assessing students as potential future employees

 - helping to motivate and develop the skills of staff

 - helping to create a positive image of the organisation and their industry

-If you are an employer who is interested in offering placements, please get in touch with our work placement unit.
+If you are an employer who is interested in offering placements please contact us.

 Work Placement Unit